Choosing the Best Coffee Beans for Your Coffee Shop [COMPLETE GUIDE]

 Coffee Seeds Available

 All coffee beans, as you may know, come from a plant called ‘Coffea,' also known as the coffee tree.
 Coffee beans, though, aren't all created equal.
 In most cases, there are two broad classifications:

-Arabica is a type of coffee that originated in
+Arabica, a type of coffee originated in Ethiopia

 It was the first grain to be grown specifically for this purpose, and it hails from Ethiopia.
 The most popular type of coffee in the world is 'Arabica coffee,' which accounts for 60% of global coffee production.